Frequently Asked Questions

-- Authors who submit their abstracts by Friday, February 19, will be contacted by the end of March with the determination regarding acceptance and presentation type from the Program Committee.
-Abstracts submitted by February 19 may be considered for presentation as an Oral, Interactive Poster or Poster Presentation and will be published in the Meeting’s Abstract issue.
+- Authors who submit their abstracts by Thursday, March 4, will be contacted by the beginning of April with the determination regarding acceptance and presentation type from the Program Committee.
+Abstracts submitted by March 4 may be considered for presentation as an Oral, Interactive Poster or Poster Presentation and will be published in the Meeting’s Abstract issue.

-- Authors submitting their abstracts from Saturday, February 20 through Wednesay, March 31 will be contacted by May 1 with the determination regarding acceptance and presentation type.
-All abstracts submitted from February 20 – March 31 will be considered for Poster Presentation and published in a fall issue of In Vitro Cellular and Developmental Biology.
+- Authors submitting their abstracts from Friday, March 5 through Wednesday, March 31 will be contacted by May 1 with the determination regarding acceptance and presentation type.
+All abstracts submitted from March 5 – March 31 will be considered for Oral or Poster Presentation and published in a fall issue of In Vitro Cellular and Developmental Biology.

 How do I upload my presentation?